spotty-cloud/spotty/README.md

   - `$ spotty stop`

-    Terminates the running instance and deletes its CloudFormation stack.
+    Terminates the running instance and creates snapshots of the attached volumes.

   - `$ spotty run <SCRIPT_NAME> [--session-name <SESSION_NAME>]`